 - Tour managers involved in the planning and organisation of tours or special-interest holidays may be employed continuously, especially with large tour operators.

 - Tour managers are often self-employed, working on a freelance basis, moving from one tour to another.

 - The work is often without supervision or an office base and there is usually considerable contact with clients.

 - Job levels are affected by the political and economic climate in the UK and overseas.

-Although this area of work is open to all graduates, the following degree or HND subjects may increase your chances:
+Although this area of work is open to all graduates, the following degree, foundation degree or HND subjects may increase your chances:

 - business with languages

 Entry without a degree or HND is possible, although it can take time to build up the required level of experience.

 Another route into this work is to train as an apprentice in the leisure, travel and tourism sector, for example as an overseas resort representative.
 Search for a travel apprenticeship.

 A good working knowledge of foreign languages is usually required for overseas work.
 Experience of living and working overseas is also useful.